 At the end, when Franco died, his regime was so universally hated, that what he claimed to protect – good morals and the church – went into such steep decline, that church membership and attendance dropped by 90% within several years, and social morality crashed completely.
-(Spain today has the highest rate of drug addiction in all Europe, and immorality is rampant.)
+(Spain today has the highest rate of drug addiction in all Europe, and immorality is rampant, for more info on how to get help for drug abuse contact 1st Step.)
 And what he claimed to oppose – socialism and communism – took over Spain without a fight.
 The result of Franco’s fascism was that Spain, at the end, was as close to socialism and immorality and as far away from righteousness and justice as she’s never been before, since the times of the Carthaginian dominance.

 And the ideology for that fascism in traditional Christian, churchian garb was provided by a few well-meaning, conservative, pro-church and pro-traditional family academics and lawyers.
 Fascism in Spain was not the occult, atheistic type of fascism in Italy or Germany.
 It was conservative and right-wing.
 And it carried a cross and swore in the name of Jesus Christ.